Luke-Wilson/blog/source/_posts/Setting-up-React-with-Webpack.md

 Now let's create our <code>webpack.config.js</code> file, which is where we'll keep all of our configuration details.
 Essentially this file will define the <code>context</code> (the path to your client-side JavaScript folder where your entry point will be), the <code>entry</code> point (file or files that we want to include in our build), <code>output</code> (what Webpack will name the file it builds - in our case 'bundle.js'), <code>module.loaders</code> (how modules should be handled before being added to our bundle).
 Lastly, <code>resolveLoader</code> and <code>resolve</code> are so Webpack knows where to find loaders (e.g. Babel) and our npm packages respectively.

 In the root diretory, create a file called <code>webpack.config.js</code> and drop the following code in there.
+(Note: I've recently updated this config example to work in Webpack 4.)
 {% codeblock webpack.config.js %}
 var path = require('path');
 module.exports = {